hsf-training/hsf-training-ml-webpage/_episodes/05-Model_Training.md

 teaching: 10
 exercises: 10
 questions:
-- "How does one train machine learning models in python?"
+- "How does one train machine learning models in Python?"
 objectives:
-- "Train a Random Forest model."
+- "Train a random forest model."
 - "Train a neural network model."
 keypoints:
-- "Random Forests and neural networks are two viable machine learning models."
+- "Random forests and neural networks are two viable machine learning models."
 ---

 # Models